Still using film

 I was an early adopter of digital cameras.
 They made life easy and better as a 20-something traveling engineer, parent, mountaineer, and cyclist.
 The old CF cards littered my desk and luggage.
 I still have like 8 digital cameras from 2001 (Canon 2.1mp Ixus) and onward.
 They are mostly point & shoot or small travel handhelds.
-I still shoot digital with a Canon – EOS R8 and a Canon Rebel T5i that I blog and shoot YouTube content with (Magic Lantern is my friend!).
+I still shoot digital with a Canon – EOS R8 & Canon 77D and there is the Canon Rebel T5i that I blog and shoot YouTube content with (Magic Lantern is my friend!).
 You will come to see that I am a Canon nerd, tried and true, but that is only trivia as it pertains to this post…

 In the vain of transparency and honesty, I take a lot of pictures and video with my phone as well.
 I mean a LOT!
 There may be 10,000 photos on my current iPhone.
 98% of my social media images have been shot with an iPhone.